Abhijeetjambaldare14/ingress-nginx-with-Helm/README.md

 NAME                            CHART VERSION   APP VERSION     DESCRIPTION ingress-nginx/ingress-nginx     4.7.0           1.8.0          Ingress controller for Kubernetes using NGINX a...
 ```
+Install Chart
+Important: only helm3 is supported
 `helm install my-ingress-nginx ingress-nginx/ingress-nginx --version 4.7.0`
+The command deploys ingress-nginx on the Kubernetes cluster in the default configuration.

+See  below.

+See  for command documentation.